duriancrepe/hardlinker/README.md

 This is the main entry point of the application.
 It orchestrates the hardlinking process using the other modules and the settings from `config.ini`.

-### hardlinker.py
+### map_hardlinker.py

-Contains the core functionality for creating hardlinks between the source and destination directories.
+Contains the core functionality for creating hardlinks between the source and destination directories, using mapping information.

 ### mapper.py

 Provides utilities for mapping files, organizing the hardlinked files in the destination directory based on the configuration.

-### omdb_mapper.py
+### multi_db_mapper.py

-Handles the mapping of movie metadata using the OMDB (Open Movie Database) API.
-This is useful for organizing movie files with additional information.
+Handles the mapping of movie and TV show metadata using multiple online databases (OMDb, TMDb).
+This is useful for organizing media files with additional information.

 ### raw_hardlinker.py

-A more basic implementation of the hardlinking process, possibly without some of the additional features or optimizations found in the main implementation.
+A more basic implementation of the hardlinking process without the additional mapping features.

 ### config.ini

-Configuration file that contains all the necessary settings for the application, including:
+Configuration file that contains all the necessary settings for the application, including API keys, file paths, and processing options.
-- OMDb and TMDb API keys and URLs
-- Source and destination folder paths
-- Mapping file paths
-- Keywords for file processing
-- Log file paths

 ---

 For more detailed information about each component and configuration options, please refer to the individual Python files, their docstrings, and the `config.ini` file.